Romaine Beckford: Biography

 He cleared 2.20 metres to finish fourth in May 2025 at the 2025 Doha Diamond League.
 The following week he finished in fifth place at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, also part of the 2025 Diamond League, in May 2025.
 He finished third with a jump of 2.26 metres at the Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
 He won the high jump at the 2025 Jamaican Athletics Championships with a height of 2.25 metres on countback from Raymond Richards.
 He was third at the 2025 Memorial Van Damme in the Diamond League, in Brussels, Belgium, on 22 August.
 He placed fourth at the Diamond League Final in Zurich on 28 August.
 He was a finalist at the 2025 World Athletics Championships in Tokyo, Japan.

+In March 2026, he was selected for the 2026 World Athletics Indoor Championships in Poland, placing ninth overall.
+On 4 June, he placed third at the 2026 Golden Gala in Rome, part of the 2026 Diamond League.
+That month, he won the Jamaican Championships after completing a first-time clearance of 2.25m.
+On 27 July, he won the gold medal at the 2026 Commonwealth Games in Glasgow, Scotland, with a best jump of 2.25 metres.
+In August, he cleared 2.29m to place second in the Diamond League at the 2026 Kamila Skolimowska Memorial in Silesia, Poland.
+At the 2026 Diamond League Final in Brussels in September, he placed fifth with 2.21 metres.